Play Live Radio

 In Seattle

 The Seattle Department of Transportation will watch the transportation system and make real-time changes, such as adjusting traffic signals.
+The city is encouraging people to take transit, walk or bike on match days.
 People can find more information on X @SDOTtraffic, and they can view SDOT’s travelers’ map on seattle.gov/Travelers.

 Walkable areas